Debiprasadsahoo874/Azure_AIML_Implementations/README.md

-# Azure AIML Implementation-
+# Azure AIML Implementation
-Welcome to my AI/ML project repository!
+> Welcome to my AI/ML project repository!
 Here, I share a suite of projects focused on applying Azure’s powerful AI and ML tools for model development, deployment, and data management.
 This space is crafted to offer insights, tools, and resources dedicated to enhancing understanding and integration of AIML in the cloud.

-1. Language Detection Using Azure Text Analytics API This project serves as an introduction to AI/ML with Azure by leveraging the Text Analytics API to identify the language of user-provided text.
+**1. Language Detection Using Azure Text Analytics API**
+> This project serves as an introduction to AI/ML with Azure by leveraging the Text Analytics API to identify the language of user-provided text.

-Project Overview
+**Project Overview**
-In this Python-based project, we use the Azure Text Analytics API to analyze user-input text and return the detected language.
+> In this Python-based project, we use the Azure Text Analytics API to analyze user-input text and return the detected language.
 This beginner-friendly project highlights basic cloud integration in the AIML domain.

-Requirements
+**Requirements**
 Python Version: 3.x
 Libraries: dotenv, http.client, json
 Azure Service: Azure Text Analytics API, including an API endpoint and key.

-Setup Instructions
+**Setup Instructions**
 Clone the Repository: git clone https://github.com/yourusername/Azure_AIML_Implementation.git Install Dependencies: pip install python-dotenv Configure Environment Variables: